b-straub/RxBlazorLight/README.md

-# RxMudBlazorLight
+# RxBlazorLight

-RxMudBlazorLight is a simple reactive wrapper around MudBlazor components see https://mudblazor.com/
+RxBlazorLight is a simple reactive wrapper around Blazor components.

+For now only MudBlazor components, see https://mudblazor.com/, are supported.

-Build the *RxBlazorLightSample* and check the reactive components.
+Build the *RxMudBlazorLightSample* and check the reactive components.